Volunteering as a Group

-- Be available to volunteer for a minimum of two-four (2-4) consecutive days between 18 - 29 August 2018.
-(Shifts will last up to 8 hours and will include meal and rest breaks).
+- Be available to volunteer for a minimum of two (2) to four (4) consecutive days between 18th and 29th August 2018 or for one (1) day on the 26th August 2018.
 If these dates do not match your group availability, we also have opportunities to volunteer pre and post WMOF2018.

 - Be available for three (3) mandatory training sessions.
 The training sessions will be on Saturdays or evenings and will last 3 - 5 hours.
 They will cover Induction, Job and Venue Specific Training.
 Advance notice will be given of dates.

 - Provide the names and contact details (i.e. email, telephone number) for two (2) referees in a position to give a character reference.
 These referees could be a friend, employer, Parish Priest, landlord etc.